JohanLossius/holidaze/README.md

 npm i
 ```

-## Technologies & styling
-This project was built with
-- React v18.3.1
-- Tailwind v3.4.16
-- Vite v6.0.1
-and some other technologies & dependencies that can be seen in the package.json file.

-Tailwind is used mostly out of the box, only with a few custom configs in the tailwind.config.js file.
-Some custom css is used to be able to target the booking calendar installed with npm.

 ## Concept of Holidaze
 - Holidaze was built for being fun, creative and creating good vibes and memories.
 This should be kept in mind for when continuing to develop it, to maintain the good vibes of amazing experiences.
 - Holidaze was originally intended to be a site for short term rental of venues, such as sporting, cultural and business venues such as for conferences etc. However, seeing that the API documentation and the general theme was greatly inspired by the Airbnb concept, I decided to make it similar to that concept to avoid building non-existent functionality on the frontend.
 - So the concept of Holidaze is to provide high quality venues that are curated so that the clients can be confident that their experiences are top notch.
 We want our brand to be associated with fun, blissful experiences for families and people, old as well as young, where customer delight is at the center of the entire experience.
 From first discovering the web site, to booking a stay, meeting the host, and all the way to packing your stuff and leaving your venue, hopefully providing a great review of the stay & host.
 - From this concept it can be continued to be developed, as long as one uses the end customer's delight or lack thereof as the guiding north star for what is "right" and "wrong" in terms of the product development, features and new functionality.

-## Getting Started with React & Vite
-Some instructions for setting up with React and Vite here:
-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
-Currently, two official plugins are available:
-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 ## Available Scripts